sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-upper-tier-rightt-hand-walls.md

 The central line of open face with the hardest climbing at the start.
 Excellent.

 **19. Is it What You are That is?
 (6c+)★★**
-Takes the arete of wall.
+Takes the arête of wall.
 The crux is lowdown and middle section is sportingly bolted.

 **20. The Brush Down (7a) *★***
 The left-hand line of two routes has a hard starting wall.